 "Really 1998 First cruise"

-replied to the discussion, Dumbest Tender Instructions Ever on the cruiseline forum.
+replied to the discussion, Funny Images.
+Because this is also a social site on the cruiseline forum.

-replied to the discussion, Formal nights on the cruiseline forum.
+replied to the discussion, Ship Inspection Tours & Lunch on the cruiseline forum.

-liked an answer to the discussion, Question of the Week: What is your best first time cruiser tip?, on the cruiseline forum.
+liked an answer to the discussion, Welcome to the New & Improved Cruiseline.com Crew Loyalty Program!, on the cruiseline forum.